parttimehacker/diyha3-motion/README.md

 ## Features
 List the ready features here:
-- Handles the basic **diy/system/who** function
-- Reports on status and diagnostic information for the host raspberry pi server.
+- Reports on motion in proximity to a PIR sensor.
 - Code passes pylint with a score of 10.0
 ## Screenshots
 Not applicable.